The mutual advantage

 How our policyholders benefit

 Because we are a mutual company, we serve just one constituency: our policyholders.
 Because we are a mutual company, we can offer participating whole life insurance, which is eligible for dividends, to our policyholders.
-Because we are a mutual company, financial strength and stability remain our prime objectives, as they have been for more than 168 years.
+Because we are a mutual company, financial strength and stability remain our prime objectives, as they have been for nearly 170 years.

 The Company You Keep® These are some of the reasons why New York Life is remaining a mutual company, even as other insurance companies demutualize.
 We will simply continue to do what we’ve always done: be here when our policyholders need us.